hlopezvg/backEndDevTest/README.md

 as well as iteration duration

 #### Conclusion
 Overall we were able to reduce at lest 2.5 seconds, improving a bit the performance from Phase 2 to Phase 3.
-Although we noticed that there is an penalty we need to pay if we want to use a retryable and recoverable.
+From Phase 3 to Phase 4 we noticed that there is a penalty we need to pay if we want to use a retryable and recoverable.
 If we want to make a more robust application comparing to a faster one, we need to balance those two aspects.
 The recommendation is to go with Phase 3, so we can have a more resilience application.